Dear Council Chairpersons, Leaders and Rostered Ministers of the Eastern Synod,

 o) Congregational re-development.

 This list is not meant to be exhaustive.
 Use your imaginations and follow the promptings of the Holy Spirit!
-Every application will be considered.
-One small note however: generally, we do not support 100% of funding costs for proposals.
+Every application will be considered but please note that preference is given to applications which demonstrate a significant partnership commitment on the part of the applicant.

-Two Grant Application Forms (one for Short-Term and Compassionate Justice Funding applications; and another for Long-Term Funding applications) will be available soon on our Committee blog page (at the Eastern Synod website under “Faith in Action”).
-The deadline to submit these forms is September 23, 2016, either to email@example.com or through regular mail or fax to the Synod Office.
+Two Grant Application Forms (one for Short-Term and Compassionate Justice Funding applications; and another for Long-Term Funding applications) are available on our Mission Committee blog page on the Eastern Synod website http://www.easternsynod.org/content/mission-committee.
+The deadline to submit these forms is September 29, 2017, either to email@example.com or through regular mail or fax to the Synod Office.

 Dorothy Frook (Walkerton): firstname.lastname@example.org